From silo thinking to swarm intelligence – creating digitizationBlog / April 27, 2017 / with Stefan Melbinger

 Ideally, management and HR departments should work together to pave the way for such a permeable innovation culture – accompanied by appropriate communication.
 It helps to develop a long-term concept with milestones exemplified by management.
 But even if this is not possible for resource reasons, there is no reason to abandon the goal of better cooperation and a more open culture.
 Selective points of contact can also contribute to the dismantling of silos – whether this takes place as part of a company event or at lunch with a colleague who was introduced to you at random.

 Examples: Measures for more integration

 Networking events & company days: Events that specifically connect colleagues are in demand.
-It is up to the organisers to integrate specific elements, to break down the departmental boundaries and to contribute to the exchange between colleagues from different areas.
+It is up to the organizers to integrate specific elements, to break down the departmental boundaries, and to contribute to the exchange between colleagues from different areas.

-Interdepartmental projects: Cooperation with other areas often creates new ideas and innovation approaches in addition to a better understanding of their everyday work.
+Cooperation with other areas often creates new ideas and innovative approaches in addition to a better understanding of their everyday work.

-Learning Sessions: Further training should not be limited to individual departments.
+Further training should not be limited to individual departments.
 Rather, it makes more sense to allow employees to participate in the corresponding offerings across the board.
-In this way, they not only expand their professional competence, but also get to know their own organisation better.
+In this way, they not only expand their professional competence but also get to know their own organization better.

 Daimler is further developing its corporate culture with “Leadership 2020”.
 It is about more entrepreneurial courage and more personal responsibility for each individual.